Sleep during the afternoon (11am-5pm)

 Enjoy the whole festival.
 Fireworks shows at night, concerts, dancing, drinking, lots of history, awesome people, great traditions, parades; I wish that I could do it again this year.
 I truly loved this whole festival, talk with the people.
-They are extremely friendly and love to party. about 7 years ago
+They are extremely friendly and love to party. over 8 years ago